V. The Honor Council

-The Honor Council shall consist of three assemblies: students, faculty, and deans’ representatives.
+The Honor Council shall consist of three Assemblies: students, faculty, and deans’ representatives.
 Each assembly will select from its members individuals to serve on the Executive Committee of the Honor Council.
 Members of each assembly are expected to serve periodically on Honor Council committees.
-The full membership of the Honor Council shall convene at least once per semester and periodically as deemed necessary by the co-chairs.
+The full membership of the Honor Council shall convene periodically as deemed necessary by the Executive Board.

 The Executive Committee shall be led by a Faculty Chair appointed by the Provost, and Student Chairs elected by the Student Assembly.
 At least one year service on the Honor Council is required before one is eligible to serve in a chair position.
 The Executive Director of the Honor Council reports to the Office of the Provost, and serves as the administrative officer for the Honor Council.
 The Executive Director is a non-voting member of the Honor Council.

-The Executive Board of the Honor Council shall consist of the Faculty Chair, two Student Chairs, and the Executive Director, who collectively shall manage and advise the Assemblies and Executive Committee.
+The Executive Board of the Honor Council shall consist of the Faculty Chair, four Student Chairs (2 undergraduates and 2 gradutes), and the Executive Director, who collectively shall manage and advise the Assemblies and Executive Committee.

 The Executive Committee shall, on the advice and consent of the general membership, determine and implement the policies and procedures of the Honor Council.
 The Executive Committee shall consist of twenty-four members: twelve students; six members of the ordinary faculty; and six members of the deans’ offices.
 The Faculty and Students Chairs may be designated members of the Executive Committee or may serve in an ex officio (non-voting) role.
 Chairs of Honor Council committees may serve in an ex officio capacity, on the Executive Committee.
 The Executive Committee shall convene at least four times per semester.